MicroOperations/PredecodeRE/analysis/methodology.md

 - Driver was ran on linux kernel v6.1.0

-- Source code can be found on this repo either within the current

-- Source code of the driver or by scrolling through the commit history
+- Source code can be found in the src directory, and you can follow each stage of the analysis by going through the commit history